jcsteh/osara/readme.md

 - Item: Select all items in track
 - Item: Select all items on selected tracks in current time selection
 - Item grouping: Select all items in groups
+- Item: Select all items in current time selection
 - Item properties: Toggle mute

 #### Takes